w3f/polkadot-wiki/docs/learn-account-restore.md

 Now that those details have been filled in, you will need to click on the "Save" button.
 This will prompt a screen to appear.
 To back up your existing account, press on the "Create and backup account" button.
-This will download the `.json` file which contains the accounts data to be used in account restoration.
+This will download the `.json` file which contains the data to be used in account restoration.

 There we go!
 Now you've successfully backed up your existing account with its mnemonic seed.